outline-world/Allmice-CMS-Classic-Edition/README.md

 # Allmice CMS Classic Edition

 A free, fast, simple, lightweight, extendable modern Content Management System (CMS).
 It is programmed in PHP and uses MySQL or MariaDB database system.
-See the [project website](http://www.allmice.com/cms) for more details.
+See the [project website](http://www.allmice.com/cms) for more details, documentation, support and help.

+Newer stable versions will be released first on project website.
+Thus, if you wish to be more sure to get the most recent version, then it is better to download it from the project website.

 ## Short Overview